Frequently Asked Questions

 No, you can apply with your current transcripts.
 If accepted, you will be required to submit your final official transcript.

-14. Can any major apply?
+13. Can any undergraduate major apply?

 Yes, any undergraduate major can apply to the PB-PMHPP.